unblog/outlooksignature/README.md

 The code lines are copied into an editor, for example Notepad or vs code and saved with the file extension .vbs.

 ## Adjustments
 Be free and change your signature to match your corporate identity.
-Adjustments to the signature can be made in the script between 'BOF signature' and 'EOF signature'.
+Adjustments to the signature can be made in the script between **_BOF signature_** and **_EOF signature_**.

 ## Run the Script
-On a workstation with Outlook 2013 / 2016 / 2019 / Office 365, during execution there is no output on the screen, after execution Outlook can be opened and thus create a new email, the signature now appears in the message, which looks similar to the figure below.
+On a workstation with Outlook 2013 / 2016 / 2019 / Office 365, during execution there is no output on the screen, after hit the script, open Outlook and create a new email, the signature now appears in the message, which looks similar to the figure below.

 ## Screenshot
 ![Outlook E-Mail Standard Signature](https://think.unblog.ch/wp-content/uploads/2020/06/outlook-signature.png)